bhnord/activities/README.md

 # Monday, April 21, 2025

+### Boston Public Garden Swan Boats

+**04/19 10:00AM - 09/01 05:00PM @ Boston Public Garden**
+Opening Day: Saturday, April 19, 2025 at 10amThe Swan Boats are a fleet of pontoon pleasure boats which operate in a pond in the Public Garden in Boston, Massachusetts.
+<a href="https://swanboats.com/take-a-ride/" target="_blank">info link</a>

 ### 129th Boston Marathon

 **04/21 08:50AM - 04/21 04:00PM @ Hopkington to Boston**
 The Boston Marathon is the world's oldest annual marathon and ranks as one of the world's most prestigious road racing events.
 <a href="https://www.baa.org/" target="_blank">info link</a>

-### Boston Public Garden Swan Boats

-**04/19 10:00AM - 09/01 05:00PM @ Boston Public Garden**
-Opening Day: Saturday, April 19, 2025 at 10amThe Swan Boats are a fleet of pontoon pleasure boats which operate in a pond in the Public Garden in Boston, Massachusetts.
-<a href="https://swanboats.com/take-a-ride/" target="_blank">info link</a>

-### Cisco Brewers Seaport Popup 2025

-**04/18 04:00PM - 10/13 11:00PM @ Cisco Brewers Seaport**
-Cisco Brewers Seaport is open April 18, 2025 until October 13, 2025.
-<a href="https://www.ciscobrewers.com/" target="_blank">info link</a>

 ### Patriots Day Parade